simplecov-ruby/simplecov/README.md

 etc. Simplecov automatically takes care of this by caching and then merging results when generating reports, so your report actually covers coverage across your test suites and thereby gives you a better picture of blank spots.

-The official formatter of SimpleCov is packaged as a separate gem called simplecov-html but will be installed and configured automatically when you launch SimpleCov.
-If you're curious, you can find it at http://github.com/colszowka/simplecov-html
+The official formatter of SimpleCov is packaged as a separate gem called [simplecov-html] but will be installed and configured automatically when you launch SimpleCov.
+If you're curious, you can find it at [on Github, too][simplecov-html]

 Basic usage
 -----------